What’s the best sugar for kombucha? Is white sugar really the best sugar to use for kombucha? What are the alternative sugars for brewing kombucha?

 If you really want to use honey to make kombucha, your best bet is to try and get hold of a Jun scoby and use that.
 A Jun scoby is a kombucha scoby that is specially adapted to grow on green tea and honey, and by all accounts, it tastes divine.
 (Jun is on my list of things to do this year.
 I’m keen to try it for myself.)

 In the absence of a Jun scoby, you can try to wean your kombucha scoby onto honey.
-Use half the amount of honey and half a cup of sugar for a few generations before switching to all sugar.
+Use half the amount of honey and half a cup of sugar for a few generations before switching to all honey.

 The amount of honey used in a Jun recipe is about 1/2 to 2/3 the amount of sugar used in kombucha.
 Maybe this is because of the sweetness of the fructose?